keybase/bot-sshca/README.md

 # and add the bot to those subteams.
 Add users to those subteams based off of the permissions you wish to grant
 # different users
-nano env.sh         # Fill in the values including the previously generated paper key make generate
+nano env.sh         # Fill in the values including the previously generated paper key make generate       # Generate a new CA key
 ```

-This will output a list of configuration steps to run on each server you wish to use with the CA chatbot.
-Run
+Running `make generate` will output a list of configuration steps to run on each server you wish to use with the CA chatbot.
-[these](./docker/Makefile) commands.
-These commands create a new user to use with kssh (the `developer` user), add the CA's public key to the
+These commands create a new user to use with kssh (the `developer` user), add the CA's public key to the server, and
-server, and configure the server to trust the public key.
+configure the server to trust the public key.

 Now you must define a mapping between Keybase teams the users and servers that they are
 allowed to access.
 If you wish to make the user foo available to anyone in team.ssh.bar,